 - Bringing it with you not only attracts love but also attracts friends and attracts distant people with whom you want to have a relationship.
 It draws the attention of those you most wish to see.

-- Flowers that are placed in boiling water to make an infusion which, when drunk, increases psychic powers.
+- Flowers are placed in boiling water to make an infusion that increases psychic powers when drunk.

 Attraction Spell with Yarrow